 Human-carnivore conflict is a global issue that has broad implications for both carnivore conservation and human well-being.
 In fact, over three-quarters of the remaining large carnivore species on the planet have populations that are declining and conflict with humans is considered one of their biggest threats.
-As human populations grow and expand, conflict with carnivores is expected increase as both parties compete for access to finite natural resources.
+As human populations grow and expand, conflict with carnivores is expected to increase as both parties compete for access to finite natural resources.

 The LIVEstock initiative aims to explore the mechanistic drivers of human-carnivore conflict using an interdisciplinary research approach.
 Our aim is to inform conservation efforts through our research findings and productive collaborations with local communities, government agencies, and academic institutions.

 Rural Tanzania experiences some of the highest rates of human-carnivore conflict in the world due to the presence of multiple large carnivore species and a landscape that features a diverse mosaic of national parks, wildlife conservancies, and human settlements.
 Livestock are a direct representation of economic well-being for many agropastoralists in Tanzania, and livestock depredation represents a substantial threat to human welfare.
 Therefore, in response to depredation, some individuals will retaliate by killing and/or maiming the carnivores deemed responsible.
 Given the weight and prevalence of this issue, the question becomes: what are the ecological, social, and environmental factors that lead to depredation and how can we effectively mitigate conflict for the benefit of humans and carnivores alike?

 The study area